xolvio/pojo-observer/README.md

 The following inferences were made:

-* Part of the BDD approach is bring people together to collaboratively come up with specifications that articulate the problem/solution domain as rules and examples.
+* Part of the BDD approach is bring people together to collaboratively come up with specifications that articulate the problem/solution domain as rules and examples
-* Part of the DDD approach is to model the problem/solution domain using services and that enforce the rules and carry out business logic.
+* Part of the DDD approach is to model the problem/solution domain using aggregates and services that enforce the said rules and carry out business logic required for said scenarios
 * Part of the Clean Architecture approach is having concentric-rings layers where the inner layers contain the domain model and use-cases, and the outer layers contain the interfaces and frameworks.

 In the world of front-ends, the above inferences result in the following implications: